dot-and-box/dot-and-box/README.md

 **controls**  - show controls menu

 **autoplay** - starts fast-forward on load

 **keyboard** - left and right arrow does backward and forward respectively

+**debug**  - show some debug information

+**experimental**  - show some experimental tools.
+Be aware that those can change without any notice.

 ## credits